 What to Contain in a Lease

-A lease is a contractually binding agreement between a landlord and a tenant.
+Lease agreements are contractually binding agreements between a landlord and a tenant.
 It sets out the rules and policies that a tenant must abide by for the entire duration they will be living there.
+These rules and policies range from rent details to maintenance responsibilities.
 So, as a landlord, it’s important that you create a solid, clear agreement to minimize any misunderstandings or confusion.

 For one, you’ll want to cover the basics.
 This should include things like:

-• Rent details: The dollar amount of rent, when and where it should be paid, acceptable rent payment options, late fees, and even the grace period.
+• Rent details: The dollar amount of rent, when and where to pay rent, acceptable rent payment options, late fees, and even the grace period.

 • Other move in costs: Apart from the rent, you may also want to mention other move-in costs as well.